Food Access Help

 BRIDPORT COMMUNITY FRIDGE operates from the Chapel in the Garden on East Street and is currently open on Tuesdays and Saturdays 10-1.
 It is also at St Swithun’s on Thursdays 9.30-1pm.
 Surplus food is supplied from local supermarkets and other places.
 Anyone can come and help themselves as the aim is both to help the needy and reduce food waste.
 More details are on their Facebook page or call 01308 422448.
 Click here to email.

-HOPEFUL HAMPERS operate from the United Church on East Street.
-They provide emergency hampers of tinned/dried and fresh food to families in urgent need of food.
-They have a small stock of food kept at Good Books and shop for fresh food if required, usually after talking to the recipient about their needs/preferences.
-In addition, they also supply organisations such as CAB, primary schools, housing associations, nurseries with bags of dried and tinned food which they can give out to anyone in need.
-To access please email with details of family composition, ages of children, address and contact details.
-Click here to email.
+HOPEFUL HAMPERS provides emergency bags of tinned/dried and fresh food to families in urgent need of food via referrals from recognised agencies (CAB, NHS etc) and can deliver where necessary.
+In addition, they also supply organisations such as CAB, primary schools, housing associations, nurseries with bags of dried and tinned food which can be given out to anyone in need.

 BRIDPORT CHRISTIAN FELLOWSHIP, 4-5 Kings Square, East Street, DT6 3QE Open to everyone who is in need or struggling.
 Happy to be contacted at any time.
 Offer bespoke food parcels when needed.
 Every Monday at 1 pm offer a cooked meal.
 Contact Lindsay Goodrich 01308 281829.
 Click here to email.